suvam0451/dhaaga/README.md

 - [AGPL-v3](./LICENSE) @ `apps/*`
 - [MIT](./.github/ALT_LICENSE.md) @ `packages/*`

-This project only accepts pull requests under the MIT license.
+This project only accepts PRs that are under MIT-compatible licenses.
 This gives me flexibility and assurance as a dev/publisher, while keeping the source code available for public benefit.

 ---